afdp/afdp.github.io/cfp.md

 # Call for papers

-Emerging interest in rigorous and agile development of agile data science, and functional ETL pipelines has driven developments of many new libraries, frameworks and methodologies.
+Emerging interest in rigorous and agile development of agile data science, and functional ETL (Extract-Transform-Load) pipelines has driven developments of many new libraries, frameworks and methodologies.
 We invite industry practicioners and academics to expose their latest work on agile functional data pipelines as a workshop on EDI’2021 conference.

-The following would be accepted:
+The following formats would be accepted:

 * Exposures of methodologies for building agile functional data pipelines
 * Presentation of frameworks used for data pipelines in industry and academia
 * Experience reports from applications of data pipelines building in industry and academia
 * Benchmarks and optimization of agile data pipeline frameworks
-* Solution to data integration and exchange problems within ETL pipelines.
+* Solutions to data integration and exchange problems within ETL pipelines

+Relevant topics include, but are not limited to:

+* ETL pipelines
+* Database ETL frameworks
+* Reactive streaming
+* High performance workflow engines

 In particular we encourage:

-* Agile functional data methodologists
-* Authors of ETL frameworks, streaming libraries and databases, reactive streaming, streaming benchmarks, high performance workflow engines
 * Position papers on use of agile and functional data methodologies
 * Descriptions of environments for interactive and live programming with data
-* Benchmarks of state-of-the-art solutions for agile functional data pipelines.
+* Benchmarks of state-of-the-art solutions for agile functional data pipelines

+We welcome contributions by users, researchers, and authors of frameworks and libraries regarding the relevant topics, and practitioners of different fields who can shed new light on existing problems.

 # Submission instructions

 Original, unpublished papers are solicited for presentation at the AFDP workshop.
 Prospective authors are invited to submit papers (electronically, PDF only) that are no longer than 6 pages for full papers, including all figures and references.
 For work-in-progress, we also solicit extended abstracts for presentations.
-The submitted paper must be formatted according to the guidelines of Procedia Computer Science, MS Word Template, Latex, Template Generic, Elsevier.

 The submitted paper must be formatted according to [the guidelines of Procedia Computer Science](http://www.elsevier.com/journals/procedia-computer-science/1877-0509/guide-for-authors/).
-Templates for [LaTeX](http://cs-conferences.acadiau.ca/EDI40-20/templates/EDI40_PROCS_Template.zip) [MS Word](http://cs-conferences.acadiau.ca/EDI40-20/templates/EDI40_PROCS_Template.doc) or [generic](http://cs-conferences.acadiau.ca/EDI40-20/templates/EDI40-Template-Generic.pdf), Elsevier.
+Templates for [LaTeX](http://cs-conferences.acadiau.ca/EDI40-20/templates/EDI40_PROCS_Template.zip) [MS Word](http://cs-conferences.acadiau.ca/EDI40-20/templates/EDI40_PROCS_Template.doc) or [generic](http://cs-conferences.acadiau.ca/EDI40-20/templates/EDI40-Template-Generic.pdf) are available.

 Please submit your paper or extended abstract by [EasyChair](https://easychair.org/my/conference?conf=afdp2021#)